An Insider's Guide to the Top Six Grower Champagnes

 “A champagne grower is someone who grows and cultivates his own grapes.
 Some sell their grapes to the “maison de négoce” (Moet, Clicquot, etc.) while others produce their own champagne,” says Geoffroy.
 “The production of a grower’s champagne is much smaller than that of a big champagne house, so the product is more artisanal with a lot of personality, and the wines tasting slightly different year to year based on variables like the weather.”

 I put Geoffroy on the spot by asking him to pick his top six grower champagnes.
-He first noted that there are many excellent choices and that his selection is a very subjective choice.
-“My own choice from my own experience,” he said.
-Here’s Geoffroy’s list, in no particular order, along with his comments about each wine and producer.
+He first noted that there are many excellent choices and that his selection is highly subjective.

-Jerome Prevost La Closerie les Biguines ($149) Definitely the best Pinot Meunier expression I’ve ever tried in Champagne.
+Jerome Prevost La Closerie les Biguines ($149): Definitely the best Pinot Meunier expression I’ve ever tried in Champagne.
 Jerome Provost is located in Gueux Village and owns only 2 hectares of Pinot Meunier Grapes to make “Les Biguines”.
-The wine is a great example of purity and elegance using only Pinot Meunier.
+The wine is a great example of purity and elegance, using only Pinot Meunier.
 So Unique!!!
 At the beginning, Prevost worked with Anselme Selosse Domaine, and I believe he was influenced by Selosse—one of the great grower champagne producers—in terms of viticulture and wine making.
 BEST MEUNIER EVER.

 André Jacquart